 February 21, 2022

-This ham and bean soup recipe is a great comfort food recipe that is low cost and uses leftover ham from a previous meal.
+This ham and bean soup with leftover ham recipe is a great comfort food recipe that is low cost and uses cooked ham from a previous meal.
 It’s an easy way to turn one meal into two!

 If your family is anything like mine, then ham is a staple at your holiday gatherings.
 Maybe it’s the midwesterners in us, but it’s not a day of celebration without a giant spiral ham on the table.

-The nice thing about spiral hams is how easy they are to cook and how you can get multiple meals from one ham.
+The nice thing about spiral hams is how easy they are to cook and how many meals you can get from cooking once.
 Typically, when you buy a ham at the grocery store, it’s already pre cut and pre-cooked.
 All you have to do is heat it up in the oven and cover it in glaze.
 You really cannot ruin a ham, and you definitely cannot fail with this ham and bean soup recipe!

 This page contains affiliate links to products I recommend.
 If you purchase something from this page, I may receive a small percentage of the sale at no extra cost to you.
 For more info, click here.